esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 		- Alternate keyboards
 			- switches = small number of keys (maybe 3)
 				- There's different switch interfaces you can enable.
-			- sip & puff = control your computer with a joystick that yo
+			- sip & puff = control your computer with a joystick that you control with your mouth.
 				- etc.
+- Client Rendering
+- Native Mobile
+- Hybrid Apps
+- Electron
+- Progressive Web Apps

 ## Useful resources